Ensembl/sam-alignment-reconstructor/README.rst

 This package is design to reconstruct pairwise alignments from SAM files using the CIGAR string and MD:Z tag

-It can be used as a standalone command line tool, or as a library when get the three elements above.
+It can be used as a standalone command line tool, or as a library when given the three elements above.

 Usage
 #####